cloudcamphq/cloudcamp/website/content/docs/tutorial.md

 $ camp deploy
 ```

-Follow the on screen instructions and connect your GitHub account (the secret token will be stored in your own AWS account).
-Once the command has finished, your app will be built and deployed.
+Follow the on screen instructions to connect your GitHub account (the secret token will be stored in your own AWS account).

+TODO this needs to explain what is really going on (build pipeline)
+"Once the command has finished, your app will be built and deployed."

 You can run `camp status` to watch the progress: